Current Developments in Biotechnology and Bioengineering

 Description

-Current Developments in Biotechnology and Bioengineering: Biological Treatment of Industrial Effluents provides extensive coverage of new developments, state-of-the-art technologies, and potential future trends in data-based scientific knowledge and advanced information on the role and application of environmental biotechnology and engineering in the treatment of industrial effluents.
+Current Developments in Biotechnology and Bioengineering: Solid Waste Management provides extensive coverage of new developments, state-of-the-art technologies, and potential future trends, reviewing the latest innovative developments in environmental biotechnology and bioengineering as they pertain to solid wastes, also revealing current research priority areas in solid waste treatment and management.

-These treatment processes have been broadly classified under aerobic and anaerobic processes which determines the scope and level of pollutant removal.
-Chapters in this volume review the most recent developments and perspectives at different environmental cleanup operation scales.
+The fate of solid wastes can be divided into three major areas, recycling, energy recovery, and safe disposal.
+From this foundation, the book covers such key areas as biotechnological production of value added products from solid waste, bioenergy production from various organic solid wastes, and biotechnological solutions for safe, environmentally-friendly treatment and disposal.
+The state of the art situation, potential advantages, and limitations are discussed, along with proposed strategies on how to overcome limitations.

 Key Features

+- Reviews available bioprocesses for the production of bioproducts from solid waste

-- Outlines available biochemical processes for the treatment of solid industrial waste
+- Outlines processes for the production of energy from solid waste using biochemical conversion processes

+- Lists various environmentally friendly treatments of solid waste and its safe disposal

 Readership